Vitamin K

 Intravenous infusion is preferred in situations when more rapid reversal of anticoagulation is required.
 A significant effect on the INR is usually evident within 4-6 hours after IV administration of vitamin K. The required dose (usually 5-10 mg) is added to 50 mL of D5W and infused over 15-30 minutes.

-Vitamin K deficiencies in newborns are associated with vitamin K deficiency bleeding or VKDB (also known as hemorrhagic disease of the newborn).
+Vitamin K deficiencies in newborns are associated with vitamin K deficiency bleeding or VKDB (also known as hemorrhagic condition of the newborn).
 This can cause excessive bleeding and bruising and, in severe cases, can lead to fatal bleeding into the brain.

 What is the best way to get vitamin K?